Home » Recipes » Method » Quick and Easy » 2 Ingredient Dough Garlic Naan (No Yeast)

 Description

-These incredibly soft garlic naan take just 20 minutes to make.
-With an instant 2 ingredient dough you don’t have to knead and a punchy garlic butter, they’re the absolute best side for so many things.
+These incredibly soft garlic naan – or flatbreads – take less than 15 minutes to make.
+With an instant 2-ingredient dough, you don’t have to knead and drizzled with garlic butter, they’re the absolute best side.
 Use as naan, flatbreads, wraps or pizza bases.

 Ingredients